Skip to content

 QR Codes

-When creating a new eSIM using the API you have the ability to do so by either generating your own QR code, or using the eSIM Go API to download a generic QR code.
-For simplicity, we’ll just cover the generic case here.
+For simplicity, we’ll just cover the default case here.
 See our help pages for how to create branded QR codes.

-1. Add a bundle to your inventory
+1. Add a bundle to your eSIM

 Order the required bundle using /orders endpoint: https://docs.esim-go.com/api/#post-/orders